 School Experience Programme

-We offer a 2 day primary experience at The CPTSA which will cover Early Years (Primary 3-7) to the end of Key Stage 2.
+We offer a 2 day primary school experience programme at The CPTSA which will cover Early Years (Primary 3-7) to the end of Key Stage 2.
 There will be a chance to see outstanding practice, critically observe lessons, the opportunity to teach and a learning walk from nursery to year 6.